Contents

 Plejd: connect ALARM to blinker/output units

-• These SPR-01are controlled by a scenario: ALARM
+- These black and yellow SPR-01are controlled by a scenario: ALARM

 This opens for the alarm pulse from Beep-BRRR to «press a button» on my modified Plejd WPH-01 wireless push button.
 This will send a message to the on/off units to become powered.
 This will cause my remote blinker/output units to start blinking red and blue.